Acclaimed Documentary Filmmaker

 A dynamic and passionate speaker, Katja Esson is available for screenings, lectures, and seminars.
 Note: some of the Ferry Women may also be available to attend screenings and panel discussions.

 Katja Esson is a German filmmaker who lives in Brooklyn.
 She received an Academy Award nomination for her documentary Ferry Tales which turns the unlikely setting of the Staten Island Ferry women’s bathroom into a celebration of sisterhood.
-Esson’s other award-winning films include Poetry of Resilience, tracing the paths of five poets who survived some of the great atrocities of the 20th century; Skydancer, about Mohawk Indian ironworkers building New York City skyscrapers; and Hole in the Sky, a portrait of New York five years after 9/11, and Hooker, Harlot, Whore, about the history of prostitution in Europe.
-Esson directed an episode for the Emmy-award winning mini-series We are New York in 2009.
-Her most recent films include Poetry of Resilience, a documentary about six poets who have survived—and written about—some of the world’s most unspeakable crimes against humanity, and Skydancer, about Mohawk Indian ironworkers.
-Esson has received grants from the NEA, NYSCA and the Simons Public Humanities Fellowship.
+Esson’s other award-winning films include Poetry of Resilience, tracing the paths of five poets who survived some of the great atrocities of the 20th century; Skydancer, about Mohawk Indian ironworkers building New York City skyscrapers; and Hole in the Sky, a portrait of New York five years after 9/11.
+She is currently in production with Cantineros De Cuba, a film that reflects on the story of Cuba, a country undergoing its greatest transformation since 1959.
+Esson has received grants from the NEA, NYSCA and the Simons Public Humanities Fellowship